 Hollyhock House Digital Archive: DCA is developing a digital archive related to the management and preservation of the Hollyhock House.
 This project is digitizing and preserving a subset of the 100+ historic documents including blueprints, sketches, and photographs related to the House.

-Hollyhock House VR Project: A joint effort between DCA and the Department on Disability, with funding from the City’s Innovation and Performance Commission, this project is using virtual reality 360 photography system to document and preserve the historic building with high quality and resolution 3D images of Hollyhock House.
+Hollyhock House Virtual Accessibility Experience (VAE): A joint effort between DCA and the Department on Disability, with funding from the City’s Innovation and Performance Commission, this project is using virtual reality 360 photography system to document and preserve the historic building with high quality and resolution 3D images of Hollyhock House.
 The VR tour program, when completed, will increase the accessible area of the house by 210% with a platform agnostic user experience that complies to ADA and 508 accessibility standards.

 DCA Publications: DCA is creating a digital library containing digital and downloadable versions of DCA’s publications including notable arts books, cultural guides, and exhibition catalogs featuring Los Angeles contemporary art, public art, community arts, murals, historic architecture and preservation, since the agency’s inception in 1925.